 Calendula are easy to grow, and also have many medicinal properties as well as attracting beneficial insects.

-These are best planted where they can be left indefinitely so as not to disturb them, such as at the end of the row or bed.
+These are best planted where they can be left indefinitely and undisturbed when weeding your crops or replanting beds, such as at the end of the row or bed.